rvp-group/srrg2_executor/srrg2_executor/readme.md

 # Package `srrg2_executor`

 Interactive shell to run and modify configurations on the fly.
 Viewer can be attached (both locally - in shared mode - and remotely - in ROS mode).
-Dependencies: the complete `srrg2` suite (for now).
-Dynamic types loading is coming soon.
+Dependencies: [srrg2_core](https://github.com/srrg-sapienza/srrg2_core.git) and [srrg2_qgl_viewport](https://github.com/srrg-sapienza/srrg2_qgl_viewport.git).
+All the other package libraries are loaded dynamically.

 ## How to build
 The `srrg2_executor` is developed using our `srrg2` framework.